Over 40% of the US population are not able to recognize the symptoms of a stroke. Could you?

 - Maintain a healthy weight.
 Being overweight or obese only puts more strain and pressure on your circulatory system.

-- If you snore consistently or have stopped breathing in your sleep, let your primary care doctor know, these are symptoms of sleep apnea, which is a cause of high blood pressure
+- Check if you have sleep apnea.
+If you snore consistently or have stopped breathing in your sleep, let your primary care doctor know.
+These are symptoms of sleep apnea, which is a cause of high blood pressure.

 - Minimize alcohol intake.
 Alcohol, along with certain other things such as grains and sugar, promotes inflammation within the body, which can damage your arteries.